b-pardi/Research/BraTaDio_Fn/README.md

     - will also need adjustments to data formatting section

 - Sauerbray film thickness modeling
-    - Dm = -C*Df/n
-    - will look similar to Df vs time (transposed)
-    - option to do whole range of data or use selections
+    - option to use peak frequency value or theoretical value for C
-    - essentialy take every Df point (either in range or whole data set) and plug it into eqn above, then plot it vs time
         - C = Vq * Pq / 2F0^2   ->   theoretically is 17.7 for a 5MHz crystal
-    - option to use peak frequency value or theoretical value for C

 - add option in col 5 to indicate if user has latex installed. if yes, linear regression model will remain as is with italicized capital greek letters, if not, disable rc params and user std matplotlib chars

 - get calibration data for peak frequencies for linear regression (currently just using theoretical)

-- fix normalization bug
+- fix bug when plotting only freq or dis

+- apply color map used in analyze.py to sauerbray eqn plots

 ### CHANGE LOG

+4/17
+- refactored code to clean up analyze.py, moving nested functions outside of analyze() and shortening it. more refactoring of the like needed
+- fixed normalization bug, needed to divide baseline df by overtone as well

+4/10
+- fixed sauerbray eqn plots.
+Now will plot all overtones selected with all ranges having selections

 4/9
 - added option to empty range selection files to clear previous experiment data